Brian Freeman (psychological suspense author)

 Brian Freeman (born March 28, 1963) is an author of psychological suspense novels featuring Jonathan Stride and Serena Dial, and series featuring Cab Bolton and Frost Easton.
 He has also written novels in the Jason Bourne series after Robert Ludlum and Eric Van Lustbader.

-In April 2021, Freeman sold the rights to his novel, “Infinite” to Universal Pictures.
+In April 2021, Freeman sold the rights to his novel Infinite to Universal Pictures.

 Biography

-Brian Freeman was born in Chicago, Illinois.
-He attended Carleton College where he graduated in 1984 with magna cum laude in English.
+Freeman was born in Chicago, Illinois.
+He attended Carleton College, where he graduated in 1984 with magna cum laude in English.
 Before becoming an author, Brian Freeman was a director of marketing and public relations at the international law firm of Faegre & Benson.
-He debuted in 2005 with his novel, Immoral, which won the Macavity Award for Best First Novel and was a finalist for the Edgar Award.
+He debuted in 2005 with his novel Immoral, which won the Macavity Award for Best First Novel and was a finalist for the Edgar Award.
 His books have been sold in 46 countries and are available in 17 languages.
-He credits his grandmother and his 8th grade composition teacher for his success.
+He credits his grandmother and his 8th-grade composition teacher for his success.